 Depending on the size of the paved area and its geometrical conformation, suitable expansion and fractioning joints must be made with mechanical disc cutters.
 This operation must be carried out within a maximum of two days after completion of the floor and will be completed with an adequate seal.
 The correct dimensioning of the sealing section must include a width of 7-12 mm and a depth equal to 1/4-1/5 of the thickness of the flooring.
 In order to prevent the sealant from slipping on the bottom of the joint and to correctly dimension its depth, the compressible non-stick expanded closed cell polyethylene cord must be installed in the joint seat FILTENE FONDOGIUNTO, having a diameter 20% higher than the width of the joint.
 To perfectly delimit the seal, the joints will be taped part and the other with adhesive paper tape.

 The joints must be sealed, by extruding with a special gun, with mono-component sealant PROTECH FLEX, moisture-curing, fast-curing polyurethane sealant, with medium/high modulus of elasticity, after careful cleaning and dust removal from the joint seat with compressed air.

 Flattening to remove excess parts and immediately seal the sealant in the joint will be done with a metal spatula slightly moistened with soap and water.
 Once the operations are complete, the adhesive paper tape will be removed.

-CONSOLIDATING, ANTI-DUST TREATMENT, WATER REPELLENT OF THE FINISHED SURFACE
+WATER-OIL REPELLENT TREATMENT OF THE FINISHED SURFACE

 TRATTAMENTO IMPERMEABILIZZANTE, IDRO-OLEOREPELLENTE DELLA SUPERFICIE FINITA